rehierl/node-tree-outliner/1-basics/2-1-hierarchy-of-seqs.md

 * A, B and C all are sequences of elements/values.
 * X is a subsequence of A and B.
 * A and B share the (common) pattern X.
-* B and C only share the pattern Y.
+* B and C share pattern Y.
-* A and C only share the pattern Z.
+* A and C share pattern Z.
-* All sequences are different from one another.
+* All sequences are different from one another i.e. they differ in elements and/or length.
 * No sequence (in `{A,B,C}`) is a subsequence of another sequence.

 ```